Music of Brazil: Axé

 Axé originated in Salvador, Bahia in the 1980s, fusing different Afro-Caribbean genres, such as marcha, reggae, and calypso.
 It also includes influences of Brazilian music such as frevo, forró and carixada.
 The word Axé comes from the Yoruba term àṣẹ, meaning "soul, light, spirit or good vibrations".
 Axé is also present in the Candomblé religion, as "the imagined spiritual power and energy bestowed upon practitioners by the pantheon of orixás".
 It also has ties with the Roman Catholic Church and the Lenten season, which represents the roots of Bahian Carnival.

 Brazilian gospel

 Diante do Trono, the main worship ministry in Latin America.

 Gospel music emerged in Brazil before the 1960s with hymnals that were brought and translated into Portuguese by American missionaries.
 From the late 1960s the first singers of Christian music groups emerged in Brazil, but the songs were not highly valued.
 Gospel music became popular in Brazil in the late 1990s, with the emergence of congregational singing and bands such as Diante do Trono, led by Ana Paula Valadão.
 Diante do Trono has become the largest contemporary worship music ministry in Latin America.

+In Brazil, the term "contemporary Christian music" is erroneously considered synonymous with gospel music, produced by Protestant Christians.
+Other Christian religions, such as Catholicism, for example, commonly refrain from using this specific term for their productions, even though it is included within their scope, preferring only the term Christian Music, due to the appropriation by Protestants for the rebranding of Protestant gospel music.

+Protestant religions, which are gaining increasing influence, have a tense relationship with the music of Afro-Brazilian religions, while the Catholic Church is largely tolerant of it.